Blue-spotted ribbontail ray

 Their mouth is on the underside of their body.
 They have many small teeth that are arranged in plates and are designed to crush its victim.
 The ray can capture its prey by pinning it down with it's wing-like fins or by scooping up those that hide in the sand.
 Prey includes small fish, worms, shrimp, molluscs and crabs.

 Generally spends the day hidden alone inside caves or under coral ledges or other debris, often with only its tail showing.
-At night, small groups assemble and swim onto shallow sandy flats with the rising tide to feed.
-Unlike many other rays, this species seldom buries itself in sand.
+During rising tides, it migrates in small aggregations onto shallow sandy areas in search of prey.

 Main threats are widespread habitat degradation of caral reefs and intensive fishing pressure throughout its range.